A word of architect

 The building is designed at a place of a former Neo-renaissance structure and makes partial use of its original position facing the street.
 It therefore retains a certain irregularity in the street line, which can be regarded as characteristic (typical) for this location.
 This marked “step back”—one part two-storey and one part six-storey—creates a markedly different mass to the neighbouring apartment buildings, suppressing the effect of uniting masses.
 We wanted to achieve a still effect, without markedly segmented facades and through a combination of different materials.

 The basic and essential element of the building are the uniform windows arranged in a checkerboard pattern, giving the building a distinct and memorable character.

 The decision to retain and integrate the plane tree was important and fundamental for the overall concept.
-Following consultations with the drafter of an expert report, the retention of the plane tree is very realistic and appropriate, as the tree is a vital type with leathery leaves increasing the environment’s humidity through evaporation and also reducing the temperature in the surrounding area.
+Following consultations with the drafter of an expert report, the retention of the plane tree is very realistic and appropriate, as the tree is a vital type with plain leaves increasing the environment’s humidity through evaporation and also reduces the temperature in the surrounding area.
 Last but not least, the most important thing for a residential building is the layout of the apartments.
 We always try—and that was the case here as well—to comply with several essentially simple rules that verify the ability of a proposed layout to be furnished naturally, without this causing problems to a future owner.

 Ing. arch.
 JAN ŠESTÁK